VictorRandomCode/zcpm/README.md

     ../../build/runner/runner --bdossym ../bdos/bdos.lab --curses 1 WS.COM

+grepping the resultant log file for all BDOS calls (with some detail on each):

+    grep -A 1 'BDOS: fn' zcpm.log

-grepping the resultant log file to see what API calls were made:
+grepping the resultant log file to see a summary of what BDOS & BIOS calls were made:

-    grep -E 'BIOS fn|BDOS fn' zcpm.log
+    grep -E 'BIOS fn|BDOS: fn' zcpm.log

 Using the gcc10 analyser
 ------------------------